 There are around 180,000 critical changes in UK businesses every day.

-These can be anything from a change in health rating to growth in profit or a new location.
+These can be anything from a change in company credit score to growth in profit or a new location.
 Using this data helps you make fast business decisions.

 That may mean monitoring your customer base for risk or searching for new sales opportunities.